Ensuring children have the treatment they need to fight pneumonia

 Fortunately, in the last decade, more and more children have been surviving past their fifth birthday.
 Global investments and scientific advancements have led to declining death rates from AIDS, tuberculosis and malaria — which shows how much can be accomplished when the global community rallies behind common goals to deliver proven and impactful interventions.

-Yet, even with the tools and resources we have to defeat it, pneumonia remains the leading infectious killer of children under 5 years old.
-In 2016 alone, pneumonia killed more than 800,000 children under 5.
+Even with the tools and resources we have to defeat it, pneumonia remains the leading infectious killer of children under 5 years old.
+In 2019 alone, pneumonia killed more than 740,000 children under 5 worldwide — and in Tanzania, pneumonia accounted for 15% of child deaths, stubbornly remaining the leading cause of child mortality.

-A simple solution exists — amoxicillin dispersible tablets (amox DT).
-Amox DT is the preferred treatment for non-severe pneumonia in children under 5, as recommended by the World Health Organization (WHO).
-Amox DT is effective, lightweight, easy to transport, and simple to accurately dose.
+Amoxicillin dispersible tablets (amox DT) is the preferred treatment for non-severe pneumonia in children under 5, as recommended by the World Health Organization (WHO).
+Amox DT is effective, lightweight, easy to transport without refrigeration, and simple to accurately dose.
 It’s also relatively affordable at about $0.50 USD per course of treatment.

 However, making sure this medicine is consistently accessible to the children who need it is complicated.
 The underlying barriers to access vary from country to country.
 But ensuring a country has the funding it needs to buy and maintain a steady treatment supply is a critical factor.